makerdao/community/governance/votes/Executive vote - November 09, 2022.md

 ---
 # [Executive Proposal] Maker Teleport Technical Deployment on StarkNet, Recognized Delegate Compensation Distribution for October, MOMC Parameter Changes - November 9, 2022

-The Governance Facilitator(s) and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
+The Governance Facilitator(s), the StarkNet Engineering Core Unit, and the Protocol Engineering Core Unit have placed an executive proposal into the voting system.
 MKR Holders should vote for this proposal if they support the following alterations to the Maker Protocol.

 If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.